tanberry/learnings/gitmagic.md

 NOTE: recently, the final step above did not work for me, but rather created a brand new separate PR... instead of pushing my commits to the existing PR.
 The command that DID work is `git push <remote> <local_branch>:<remote_name>`

 * DS_Store file mess:

-Had an error where it complained about .DS_Store.
-Chris said to run:

-`git reset`
-`git add docs/`

-This apparently “untracked the DS_Store file.
+On macOS systems, you often get extraneous files called .DS_Store.
+To unstage/untrack these files, run:

+`git reset --hard HEAD && git clean -d -f`

+You should also add the file name to your gitignore file.

  ## How to manage upstream commits that are ahead of your local repo